-With growing adoption and acceptance, cryptocurrencies have demonstrated they are not a passing trend and have real potential as their own asset class within certain investment portfolios.
-However, crypto assets may not be an appropriate or prudent diversifier for all portfolios.
-Crypto assets, such as bitcoin and ether, are complex, exhibit extreme price volatility, are unpredictable, can become illiquid at any time, should be viewed as highly speculative and may result in an entire loss of investment.
-Please consult your own financial advisor, lawyer, accountant or other advisor before making any financial decision.
+Crypto assets may not be an appropriate or prudent diversifier for all portfolios.
+From bitcoin to ether, digital currencies as a whole are complex and unpredictable, exhibit extreme price volatility and can become illiquid at any time.
+They should be viewed as highly speculative and may result in an entire loss of investment, so please consult your own financial advisor, lawyer, accountant or other advisor before making any financial decision.

-While the demand is evident, many investors, particularly institutional ones, face difficulties in successfully accessing the product and bridge the gap between the underlying decentralized online blockchain technology and traditional investment structures.
+While the demand is evident, many investors, particularly institutional ones, face difficulties in successfully accessing the product and bridging the gap between the underlying decentralized online blockchain technology and traditional investment structures.

 A History of Crypto

 Despite interest in Bitcoin growing in recent years, cryptocurrencies have actually been around for quite a while.